 OAuth, (or Open Authorization) is an open standard for authorization.
 It allows users to share their private resources (e.g. leads, blog posts, prospects) stored on HubSpot with another site without having to hand out their credentials, typically username and password.
 Continue reading for more information on OAuth and how we've implemented it in HubSpot

 If you aren't familiar with OAuth, you can read some of these resources before getting started:

 The OAuth specification defines something called a "scope" which is a particular type of data access, also conceptually similar to a particular permission.
 This page defines the scopes we use here at HubSpot, and describes the experience that a typical user would have from using a HubSpot application with OAuth configured.

-If your app or service is accessing the HubSpot APIs, you will use an OAuth Access Token to access user data instead of using an API Key.
-Once you get access to a user's OAuth Access Token, it's as simple as replacing "hapikey" with "access_token" in all HubSpot API calls that you're making.
+If your app or service is accessing the HubSpot APIs, you should use an OAuth Access Token to access user data instead of using an API Key.
 More on using OAuth in HubSpot apps on this page.